ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

     name: ros2-talker-listener
     version: '0.1'
-    summary: ROS2 Talker/Listener example
+    summary: ROS 2 Talker/Listener example
     description: |
-      This example launches a ROS2 talker and listener.
+      This example launches a ROS 2 talker and listener.

 This is the basic `metadata <https://snapcraft.io/docs/snapcraft-top-level-metadata>`_ that all snaps require.
 These fields are fairly self-explanatory, but note that the name must be globally unique among all snaps.